 In this regard, AENOR checks the total emissions declared by the facility, studies the accuracy of both the monitoring systems used and the emissions data at issue and also verifies the emissions report compiled by the company.
 Thereafter, it issues a Verification Report and Opinion.

 The Verification of Greenhouse emissions is intended for facilities subject to the emissions trading included in the Emissions Trading Directive 2003/87/EC and posterior amendments.
 (Electricity Generation; Oil refining; Steel industry; Cement; Lime; Tiles and bricks; Decorative tiles and floor tiles Glass, Fired ceramics, Paper pulp, paper and cardboard, aviation, etc.)

 Regulation (EU) No 601/2012 of the Commission of June 21 2012 on the monitoring and reporting of greenhouse gas emissions pursuant to Directive 2003/87/EC of the European Parliament and of the Council, as amended by Commission Implementing Regulation (EU) 2018/2066 of the commission on 19 December 2018 and Commission Implementing Regulation (EU) 2018/2067 of the commission of 19 December 2018 (repealing Regulation 600/2012 since 2019), relating to the verification of data and the accreditation of the verifiers in accordance with Directive 2003/87/EC of the European Parliament and of the Council, for which AENOR INTERNACIONAL is accredited by ENAC.

 Once the verification process is over, your organisation gets a Verification Report and Opinion, which, together with the emission report that has already been verified, should be presented to the competent body in line with the established time frames.

 AENOR monthly magazine.

-Since 2006 AENOR has carried out 2,496 regulatory verifications.
-Each year, AENOR verifies 300 facilities.
+Since 2006 AENOR has carried out thousands of regulatory verifications.
+Each year, AENOR verifies around 300 facilities.